 Fruit length (cm) and Fruit breadth (cm)

-Results revealed that highest fruit length (9 cm and 10.08 cm) and fruit breadth (9.56 cm and 12.90 cm) in summer and winter season respectively was obtained with 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria.
-The present findings are in agreement with the findings that all the essential plant nutrients that are used by plants for growth and development are present in the poultry manure (Amanullah et al. 2010).
+Results in Table ? revealed that highest fruit length (9 cm and 10.08 cm) and fruit breadth (9.56 cm and 12.90 cm) in summer and winter season respectively was obtained with 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria.
+The present findings are in agreement with the findings that all the essential plant nutrients that are used by plants for growth and development are present in the poultry manure (Amanullah et al., 2010).
 More uptake of nutrients leads to better filling of fruits.
 As a result, fruit length and breadth increases.
 Microbial inoculants also play a significant role in increasing fruit size by releasing phytohormones especially gibberellins.
-The above results are in conformity with the verdicts of Hassan et al. (2015) in olive; Moustafa (2002) in Washington Navel orange.
+The above results are in conformity with the verdicts of Hassan et al. (2015) in olive and Moustafa (2002) in Washington Navel orange.

 Average fruit weight (g)

 Different organic treatments had a significant effect on average fruit weight.
-It was recorded that the average fruit weight in winter season was more than in the rainy season.
+It was recorded that the average fruit weight in winter season was more than in the rainy season Table ?.
 The maximum average fruit weight (531.43 g) in rainy season and (616.30 g) in winter season and was recorded in 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria.
 This might be due to the reason that among different organic sources, poultry manure contains more nutrients and minerals.
 More up take of these nutrients by the plant enhances the carbohydrate synthesis and hence fruit weight increases.
 Microbial inoculants play role in the mobilization of carbohydrates to the developing fruit.
 As a result, fruit weight increase.
 These results are in accordance with the results of Hassan et al. (2015) and Hegazi et al. (2007) in olives; Zothansiami and Mandal (2021); Panelo and Diza (2017) in banana and Dadashpour and Jouki (2012) in strawberry.

 Number of fruits per plant and Yield (kg/plant)

-It was observed that the number of fruits per plant and yield was more in rainy season as compared to winter season.
+It was observed that the number of fruits per plant and yield was more in rainy season as compared to winter season Table ?.
 The maximum number of fruits per plant (54.33 and 35) in summer and winter season respectively was recorded in 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria.
-Yield was also maximum (29.41 kg/plant and 21.60 kg/ha) with the same treatment in summer nd winter season respectively.
+Yield was also maximum (29.41 kg/plant and 21.60 kg/ha) with the same treatment in summer and winter season respectively.
 This could be due to improvement in physical, biological and chemical properties of soil.
 As a result, plants receive the required nutrition for the conversion of flowers to fruits.
 This enhances the fruit set and ultimately increased the number of fruits per tree and hence yield.
 These results are in harmony with the report of Moustafa (2002) in orange and Osman and El-Rhman (2010) in fig. 1.

 Number of seeds per fruit

-Data showed that the number of seeds per fruit was significantly influenced by various treatments.
+Data showed that the number of seeds per fruit was significantly influenced by various treatments Table ?.
 The maximum number of seeds per fruit (276.67) in rainy season and (287) in the winter season was recorded with 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria.
 While minimum number of seeds per fruit in both seasons were recorded in control.
 This might be due to the fact that seed character is associated with fruit growth and development.
 According to Keulemans et al. (1996), new seeds synthesize auxin, which enhance cell growth.
 So, there are positive linear correlations between seed number and fruit size.

 CONCLUSION